Skip to content

 LeftRight

-A drone ignited a fire at the Shah Gas Field — one of the world's largest sour gas processing plants — 180 km southwest of Abu Dhabi 1.
-The facility, jointly operated by ADNOC and Occidental Petroleum, processes 1 billion cubic feet of gas per day.
+A drone ignited a fire at the Shah Gas Field, 180 km from Abu Dhabi, on Monday.
+Jointly operated by ADNOC and Occidental Petroleum, it processes 1 billion cubic feet of gas per day.
 Operations were suspended.
-No injuries were reported.

 Bloomberg reports oil loading operations suspended at the world's third-largest bunkering port after a second drone attack in three days — closing both the Strait of Hormuz and its main bypass simultaneously.